 Synthetic pesticides and other inorganic chemicals on lawns also harm pets.
 Significant increases in cancer have been found in dogs that were exposed to chemically treated lawns.
 One study showed a 70% increase in canine malignant lymphoma when exposed to conventional lawn pesticides.
 Dogs – who love to play, run, and roll in the grass – often take the chemicals indoors with them, further increasing the impact.
 Unlike shoes, which can be removed, and clothes, which can be washed, dogs’ paws and fur often retain the chemicals for extended periods of time.

 As you can probably guess from our name, Organic Plant Care LLC provides truly organic lawn care services.
-This means that we only use organic substances.
+This means that we only use organic substances for organic lawn care.
 And, most importantly, we conduct a thorough soil analysis before we apply any kind of treatment to your lawn.

 Perform a Soil Test First